Prahaar (missile): Development

 Prahaar is developed to provide a cost-effective, quick-reaction, all-weather, all-terrain, highly accurate battlefield support tactical weapon system.
-The development of the missile was carried out by the DRDO scientists in a span of less than two years.
+The development of the missile was carried out by the Defence Research and Development Organisation (DRDO) scientists in a span of less than two years.
 The maneuvering capability, greater acceleration, better accuracy and faster deployment fills the short-range tactical battlefield role as required by the Indian Army to take out strategic and tactical targets.
 The mobile launch platform will carry six missiles that can be deployed in stand-alone and canisterised mode, which can have different kind of warheads meant for different targets and can be fired in salvo mode in all directions covering the entire azimuth plane.

 This solid-fueled missile can be launched within 2–3 minutes without any preparation, providing significantly better reaction time than liquid-fueled Prithvi ballistic missiles and act as a gap filler in the 150 km range, between the Pinaka Multi Barrel Rocket Launcher and Smerch MBRL in one end and the Prithvi ballistic missiles on the other.

 As per Indian military experts, Prahaar is to counter weapon systems that can fall between 40 km to 150 km range such as Nasr.
 DRDO also confirmed that Prahaar is only for carrying out strikes in conventional warfare with no nuclear use.

 Testing

 Prahaar was test-fired successfully on 21 July 2011 from the Integrated Test Range (ITR) at Chandipur.
 During the test, the missile traveled a distance of 150 km in about 250 seconds meeting all launch objectives and struck a pre-designated target in the Bay of Bengal with a high degree of accuracy of less than 10 m.

-On 20 September 2018, Prahaar was test fired for the second time from ITR, Chandipur.
+On 20 September 2018, Prahaar was test fired for the second time from a road-mobile launcher capable of carrying 6 missiles at ITR Complex III, Chandipur.